awslabs/data-solutions-framework-on-aws/framework/API.md

 processing.SparkEmrServerlessRuntime.createExecutionRole(scope: Construct, id: string, executionRolePolicyDocument?: PolicyDocument, iamPolicyName?: string)
 ```

-A static method which will create an execution IAM role that can be assumed by EMR Serverless The method returns the role it creates.
+A static method creating an execution IAM role that can be assumed by EMR Serverless The method returns the role it creates.

 If no `executionRolePolicyDocument` or `iamPolicyName`
 The method will return a role with only a trust policy to EMR Servereless service principal.